afwebb/SDS-385/project/README.md

 * DRll01, DRll02, DRll12 - This is the seperation between each pair of leptons.
 * lep_Pt_0, lep_Pt_1, lep_Pt_2 : This is the momentum of the leptons.

 Then, rather than reading in the data from each file every time, I wrote a script that combines each file into a single matrix, X, and saves the result.
-The background samples are given a vector of zeros, while the
+The background samples are given a vector of zeros, while the signal is assigned ones.

 ## Code